Weight control and dietPrint-Friendly

 Insulin resistance is also associated with high blood pressure and abnormalities in blood clotting.
 Some research indicates that obesity is the one common element linking insulin resistance, type 2 diabetes, and high blood pressure.

 Metabolic Syndrome.
-Metabolic syndrome (also called syndrome X) is a pre-diabetic condition that is significantly associated with heart disease and higher mortality rates from all causes.
+Metabolic syndrome (also called syndrome X) is a cluster of conditions that is significantly associated with heart disease and higher mortality rates from all causes.
 The syndrome consists of obesity marked by abdominal fat, unhealthy cholesterol levels, high blood pressure, and insulin resistance.

 The American Cancer Society's (ACS) cancer prevention guidelines stress the importance of keeping a healthy weight throughout life.
 The ACS indicates that healthy weight is even more important than eating specific healthy foods when it comes to cancer prevention.

 Obesity has been associated with a higher risk for cancer in general, and specific cancers in particular.
 Studies have also suggested that restricting calories reduces the risk for cancer.

 One way in which obesity may increase the risk for cancer is its association with high levels of hormones called growth factors, which can trigger rapid cell production, leading to cancer.

 Obesity increases the risk of these cancers:

 More weight puts pressure on the bones and joints.
 This can lead to osteoarthritis, a disease that causes joint pain and stiffness.
 People who are obese are also at higher risk for carpal tunnel syndrome and other problems involving nerves in their wrists and hands.
 Overweight individuals with knee osteoarthritis benefit from diet and exercise programs for weight loss, which can lead to less knee pain, and improved function and quality of life.